CJAD: Full service format

-Ownership Changes
+Ownership changes

 In April 2007, Astral Media and Standard Broadcasting announced that Standard had agreed to sell CJAD and its other Montreal stations to Astral.
 On March 16, 2012, Bell Media announced that it had entered in an agreement to acquire Astral Media for an estimated value at $3.38 billion, with the deal including CJAD and its sister radio stations in Montreal.

-On Labour Day Weekend, 2012, CJAD, as well as its sister stations previously owned by Astral, moved from 1411 Fort Street to new facilities in the Bell Media Radio building on Rene-Levesque Boulevard East at Papineau Avenue.
+On Labour Day Weekend, 2012, CJAD, as well as its sister stations previously owned by Astral, moved from 1411 Fort Street to new facilities in the Bell Media Radio building on René-Lévesque Boulevard East at Papineau Avenue.

 1998 Ice Storm

 In January 1998, all four of CJAD's broadcast towers toppled during The Ice Storm.
 CJAD's first attempt to get back on the air was to use CKGM's former AM 980 transmitter, re-tuned to the 800 frequency.
 This, however, turned out to be impossible as the 980 site was damaged by ice as well.
 CJAD then made arrangements to broadcast on CFMB's former 1410 transmitter, but the signal was poor to the west.
 CJAD management then reached an agreement with CHUM Limited to use their CKGM transmitter on 990 kHz until new towers were erected.